- See Roman theaters and medieval castles in Lecce

 - Take a day trip to Polignano a Mare, a seaside town with a beautiful beach, or to Altamura, a nearby city that's famous for its Pane di Altamura bread

-After breakfast, hit the road for the 1.5-hour trip to Lecce, a historic city on the coast of the Ionian Sea.
+After breakfast, hit the road for the one-and-a-half-hour trip to Lecce, a historic city on the coast of the Ionian Sea.
 It's the central city of the Salentine Peninsula and is over 2,000 years old.
 Thanks to its Baroque architectural monuments commonly found in the city, Lecce is nicknamed the "Florence of the Baroque" or "Rome of the South."

 Lecce has a distinctly Greek culture, stemming back to its foundation by the Messapii, a lapygian tribe said to have been from Crete.
 The city's main attractions include Piazza San Oronzo, the 17th-century Duomo (designed by G. Zimbalo), Porta Napoli (the original gate to the old town), the Obelisk (erected in the 19th century to honor Ferdinand I of the Two Sicilies), and the beautiful Paisiello Theatre.